MEDomics-UdeS/MEDomics-UdeS-website/content/fr/authors/alexandre-ayotte/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Étudiants et étudiantes (M. Sc.)
+  - Anciens membres (2023)
 ---

-Alexandre Ayotte est étudiant à la maîtrise en informatique depuis l'hiver 2020 et se consacre à l'apprentissage multi-tâches et à la classification d'images de tumeurs rénales.
+Alexandre Ayotte était étudiant à la maîtrise en informatique de l'hiver 2020 jusqu'au printemps 2023 et se consacrait à l'apprentissage multi-tâches et à la classification d'images de tumeurs rénales.